klahrich/chiefhustler/content/posts/viemed.md

 I decided to sell because, for one, I don't want to be in that space anymore, i.e. selling services to dying people.

-But more importantly I initially had overlooked the compensation of top executives.
+But more importantly, I initially had overlooked the compensation of top executives.
 Top-5 executives compensation was 7.4% of revenues in 2019.
 I don't like it.

 I found this commentary to be spot on (from [seeking alpha](https://seekingalpha.com/article/4138875-viemed-healthcare-cheap-high-quality-spinoff-following-greenblatt-playbook)).